fluid-project/infusion-docs/src/documents/tutorial-PreferencesFramework/PrefsFramework.md

     // options will go here
 });
 ```
-As with the auto-pilot panel, we need a preference map.
+As with the auto-pilot Panel, we need a  Preference Map.
 In addition to the default value,
 we also need to map the `minimum`, `maximum` and `divisibleBy` values
-from the primary schema into the component:
+from the Primary Schema into the component:

 ```javascript
 fluid.defaults("minEditor.panels.radioVolume", {